All Products

 print('Delete failed, error code: %s, error message: %s' % (item.error_code, item.error_message))

-# In most cases, client exceptions are caused by parameter errors or network exceptions.
+# Client exceptions are typically caused by parameter errors or network issues.

 except OTSClientError as e: